Welcome

 Leases Granted Before 1 January 1996

 Under the doctrine of privity of contract, the original tenant (assignor) remains liable for all tenant covenants throughout the term, even after assignment.
-The landlord may also require the assignee to enter into a direct covenant to perform the lease covenants for the remainder of the term.
+A chain of indemnity between successive assignees may exist, but the landlord can sue the original tenant for breach irrespective of assignment.
+It was also common to require the assignee to enter into a direct covenant with the landlord to perform lease covenants for the remainder of the term, creating contractual privity with the landlord despite absence of privity of estate.

 Key Term: privity of contract